lizageorge/hypnos-ii/README.md

 ### **TIMELINE:**

 *subject to change, I’ll update this README as necessary.
 I start a different coding bootcamp in July and college in August, so a lot of this schedule is up in the air depending on how much free time I get.
+*UPDATE August 31st; as expected, the time I get during college to work on this is very limited.
+I expect to pick this project up again during winter break of 2021, but it will have to go on the backburner until then.*

 6/14/21 - 6/30/21: vanilla JS/HTML/CSS

-7/12/21 - 7/18/21: re-learn how to add backend functionality/connect to a database (using AWS?)
+8 days: re-learn how to add backend functionality/connect to a database (using AWS?)

-7/19/21 - 7/27/21: add that backend functionality
+3 days: add that backend functionality

-8/6/21 - 8/10/21: remake using a styling front-end framework and improved design (Bootstrap?
+7 days: remake using a styling front-end framework and improved design (Bootstrap?
 Tailwind?)

-8/??/21 - ??/??/21: remake using a front-end framework (React?) (starting college, this might go on backburner)
+10 days: remake using a front-end framework (React or Vue)

 ___